google/mesop/docs/web-components/quickstart.md

 --8<-- "mesop/examples/web_component/quickstart/counter_component.py"
 ```

-The first part you will notice is the decorator: `@mel.web_component`.
+The first part you will notice is the decorator: `@me.web_component`.
 This annotates a function as a web component and specifies where the corresponding JavaScript module is located, relative to the location of this Python module.

 We've defined the function parameters just like a regular Python function.

 > Tip: We recommend annotating your parameter with types because Mesop will do runtime validation which will catch type issues earlier.

-Finally, we call the function `mel.insert_web_component` with the following arguments:
+Finally, we call the function `me.insert_web_component` with the following arguments:

 - `name` - This is the web component name and must match the name defined in the JavaScript module.
 - `key` - Like all components, web components accept a key which is a unique identifier.
 See the [component key docs](../components/index.md#component-key) for more info.